SlapOS/slapos.core/documentation/source/slapos.usage.rst

 .. program-output:: python slapos help list

 List all deployed services owned by current user.
-From SlapOS Master point of view, it should return the list of all non-destroyed Hosting Subscriptions.
+From SlapOS Master point of view, it should return the list of all non-destroyed Instance Trees.

 ..
   search